 It was a much longer wait for the Worsley Cup – eventually winning it in 1939.
 Since 2001 RCC have won the illustrious trophy five times.

 On the 23rd of June, 2002 RCC scored their highest total to date at Acre Bottom.
 A commanding 307-4.
-Professional Michael Clarke (current Australia captain) top scored with 178.
+Professional Michael Clarke (past Australia captain) top scored with 178.
 The unfortunate opponents that day were Todmorden, who were then bowled out for 115.

 On the 20th of June 2009 – fourteen year old Tom Parton became the youngest player to make his 1st XI League debut versus Bacup (14yrs 113days)